Parents' guide to fees and funding

 When to apply for loans

-Student Finance applications can be made from February in the year your son or daughter plans to start their course.
+Student Finance applications typically can be made from February in the year your son or daughter plans to start their course.
 You don’t need to wait until UCAS decisions are finalised, as institution or course details can easily be changed after an application has been submitted.

 The application process can take up to six weeks, so if you want to be sure the funding is ready before they go to university you should make sure they submit their application by May.